 Day 6.
 Ischia - Capri

-By boat to the rightly famous island of Capri, a place much cherished by the Roman Emperors, which has preserved both its charm and its fame up to today.
-Accommodation in a hotel in the less touristy town of Anacapri.
-You take the chair lift to the highest mountain of the island, the Mount Solaro, from where you can enjoy marvellous views over the island, the Bay of Naples, the Bay of Salerno and the Amalfi Coast.
-Descending along the ridge you slowly walk down to the light house at the very west end of the island.
-The walk then continues along the coast, passing along a series of fortresses, partly built by the English troops to defend the island from the fleet of Napoleon.
-The walk ends at the world famous ‘Grotta Azzurra’ (‘Blue Grotto’), from where you travel back by bus to your hotel.
-Overnight in a hotel on Capri.
+In the morning your taxi brings you to the harbour, where you take the boat to the rightly famous island of Capri, the island where already the roman emperors liked to come as tourists, and that since then never lost its fame (off season you travel through Naples).
+You settle in your hotel in the less touristy Anacapri, more rural and mountainous.
+By chair lift (‘funicolare’) you then travel up to the highest mountain of the island, the Mount Solaro, from where you can enjoy marvellous views over the island, the Bay of Naples, the Bay of Salerno and the Amalfi Coast.
+Descending along the ridge you slowly walk down to the light house at the very west end of the island, where you can perhaps enjoy the clear sea water.
+The walk then continues along the coast, passing along a series of fortresses, partly built by the English troops to defend the island from the fleet of Napoleon, on recently restored.
+The walk ends at the world famous ‘Grotta Azzurra’ (‘Blue Grotto’), from where you travel back by bus to your hotel (optional walk possible).
+In the evening you’ll have the choice of many romantic restaurants.

 Distance: 9 km.
 Approx. 4 h walking